Tugur, Khabarovsk Krai: Snow cover

 The average date of formation of stable snow cover is 21 November, the average date of its destruction is 1 April.
 The average duration is 131 days.

 Atmospheric phenomena

 On average, there are 12 days with thunderstorms per year in Tugur.
 The largest number of days with thunderstorms was observed in July and amounted to 11 days.

 There are an average of 47 foggy days per year.
 The greatest number of foggy days is observed in the summer months and amounts to 18–19 days.

 Attractions

 The village's landmark is Mount Lumukan on the coast of Tugur Bay with unique caves.
 The Lumukan rock on the coast of the Sea of Okhotsk is a kind of one of the bright symbols of the village of Tugur, like the Amur cliff for the people of Khabarovsk.
 It is distinguished by its majestic beauty.

-Timezone
+Time zone

 The village of Tugur is located in the time zone MSK+7.
 The offset of the applied time relative to UTC is +10:00.